clockfort/mobile-profiles/README.md

 * Latest version of Haskell Platform
 * Latest version Cabal
 * Latest version of LLVM
- * (Recommended, but unnecessary if you choose to compile to a non-LLVM target)
+ * Recommended, but unnecessary if you choose to compile to a non-LLVM target
 * `cabal install LDAP scotty`

-Run the application with either `runghc profiles.hs` or use the included makefile to run as a binary (`./profiles`)
+Run the application with either `runghc profiles.hs` or use the included makefile to run as a binary (`make && ./profiles`)

 Depending on how you want to set things up, you may want to use a Real